jaysoo/nx-react-book/manuscript/chapter2.md

 nx g @nrwl/web:lib data-access --directory books
 ```

 You may have noticed that we are using a prefix `@nrwl/web:lib` instead of just `lib` like in our previous examples.
-This `@nrwl/web:lib` syntax means that we want Nx to run the `lib` (or `library`) schematic provided by the `@nrwl/web` collection.
+This `@nrwl/web:lib` syntax means that we want Nx to run the `lib` (or `library`) generator provided by the `@nrwl/web` collection.

-We were able to go without this prefix previously because the `workspace.json` configuration has set `@nrwl/react` as the default option.
+We were able to go without this prefix previously because the `nx.json` configuration has set `@nrwl/react` as the default option.

 ```json
 {